DFHack/dfhack/docs/Compile.rst

 Microsoft Visual Studio 2010 SP1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The Express version is sufficient.
+The free Express version is sufficient.

 You can grab it from `Microsoft's site <http://download.microsoft.com/download/1/E/5/1E5F1C0A-0D5B-426A-A603-1798B951DDAE/VS2010Express1.iso>`_.

 You'll also need the Visual Studio 2010 SP1 update, which is obtained from
 Windows Update.
 After installing Visual Studio, be sure to go to Windows Update
 and check for and install the SP1 update.
 If no update is found, check that
 your Windows Update settings include "Updates from all Microsoft products".

 You can confirm whether you have SP1 by opening the Visual Studio 2010 IDE
 and selecting About from the Help menu.
 If you have SP1 it will have *SP1Rel*
 at the end of the version number, for example: *Version 10.0.40219.1 SP1Rel*

-It is vital that you do use SP1 as, while building with the original release
+It is vital that you use SP1 as, while building with the original release
 of Visual Studio 2010 (RTM) may succeed, it will result in non-working DFHack
 binaries that crash when connecting to Dwarf Fortress.